laztname/xss/README.md

 # content in this repository
 x.js
-simple javascript payload to trigger user to give them credential's and send them to x.php
+Simple javascript payload to trigger user to give them credential's and send them to x.php

 x.php
-simple php script to receive credential's from x.js and write it to creds.txt
+Simple php script to receive credential's from x.js and write it to creds.txt

 creds.txt
 file that store credential's from x.php and x.js